MystenLabs/ed25519-unsafe-libs/README.md

 Μost of the repositories in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).

 Number of impacted libraries: 50 <br />
-Number of libraries that fixed the issue after the announcement: 2 <br />
+Number of libraries that fixed the issue after the announcement: 3 <br />
-*last updated: July 20, 2022*
+*last updated: Aug 8, 2022*

 ## Proof of Concept implementations that demonstrate this potential exploit:
 * Rust: [ed25519-chalkias-exploit](https://github.com/MystenLabs/ed25519-unsafe-libs/tree/main/ed25519-chalkias-exploit)